jeddeloh/rescript-apollo-client/CONTRIBUTING.md

 // #5 - add `toJs` or `fromJs`.
 They often require parsing: `let fromJs: Js_.t('jsData, ~parse: 'jsData => 'data) => t('data)`
 ```

-### Reasoning behind `Js_` modules

-When I'm defining a `Js_` `type t` that references other types, I know I should always be using the `Js_.t` versions of those types and it's very easy to visually confirm the correct types are being referenced.
-The same goes for defining a top-level `type t`, I should never see a `Js_.t` there.
-Now I can just follow the compiler errors.

-FWIW, I tried `JS` naming, but I would accidentally type `Js` all the time and not see it.
-Additionally, due to the importance of the above, I wanted it to stick out and the `_` helps a little there. :shrug:

 ### SubTypes